-Kinnitty Castle Hotel is a gothic revival Castle located at the foothills of the Slieve Bloom Mountains in County Offaly, in the heart of Ireland.
+Kinnitty Castle Hotel is a gothic revival Castle located at the foothill of the Slieve Bloom Mountains in County Offaly, in the heart of Ireland.
 The Castle has had a long and turbulent history.
 The first Castle at Kinnitty was destroyed in 1209 and was later rebuilt by the Norman's in 1213.
-Later the Norman's were driven out by the powerful Gaelic clan, the O'Carrolls of Ely.
+Later the Norman's were driven out by the powerful Gaelic clan, the O'Carroll's of Ely.

 There are also two private dining rooms where guests may enjoy gourmet cuisine in complete privacy.
 The castle offers a range of leisure activities to suit all tastes.
-These activities include equestrian activities, fishing, game and clay pigeon shooting and walking, all amid the splendor of the Slieve Bloom Mountains.
+These activities include equestrian activities, fishing, game and clay pigeon shooting and walking, all amid the splendour of the Slieve Bloom Mountains.

 History and information on the Castle are available from reception during your stay.